-Nick Schello, Revelry’s Chief Technology Officer, began his career here as a software engineer apprentice in 2014.
+Nick Schello, Revelry’s Chief Technology Officer, began his career here as a software engineer in our apprentice program in 2014.
 After seven and a half years of Revelry, what are his biggest lessons?
 And what advice does he have for engineers new to the field?

 What makes an engineer successful here?